abhinendrayadav/ProVA/data/responses.md

 ## paternity leave
 * holiday_leaves/paternity_leave
   - Employee will be eligible for Paternity Leave of 3 days during expected or actual delivery period of the baby.
-It has to be availed within 10 days of the birth of the child and in one stretch without any break
+It has to be availed within 10 days of the birth of the child and in one stretch without any break.
+You need to apply ML/PL in PEP and get it approved by two levels of supervisor for HR final approval

 ## holiday_leaves/leave_accruals
 * holiday_leaves/leave_accruals